timdodsgon/sainsburys/README.md

 Insure the environmental variable PATH contains the location of mvn.exe.

-If you don't have a JAVA_HOME environmental set, please add a new JAVA_HOME environmental variable set to the location of your java jdk.
+If you don't have a JAVA_HOME environmental variable set, please add a new JAVA_HOME environmental variable set to the location of your java jdk.

 The application depends on just a few popular libraries/frameworks which are all supplied by maven.